scottbedard/oc-stripe-plugin/README.md

 ## Components

 Unfortunately there are no components for this plugin yet.
-It is currently being designed for use with [single page applications](https://github.com/scottbedard/oc-saas-theme).
+It is currently being designed for use with [single page applications](https://github.com/scottbedard/oc-stripe-theme).
 Hopefully once the core functionality is built, we can create a similar starter theme that uses traditional October components.
 If you'd like to help with this, feel free to open an issue and lets chat!

 ## Endpoints

 An HTTP API is enabled by default.
 If you'd like to disable this, add the following to your `.env` file.
 Alternatively, you can use October's [file based configuration](https://octobercms.com/docs/plugin/settings#file-configuration).

 ```
-BEDARD_SAAS_API_ENABLE=false
+BEDARD_STRIPE_API_ENABLE=false
 ```

 ### Cards

-##### `GET: /api/bedard/saas/user/cards`
+##### `GET: /api/bedard/stripe/user/cards`

 Fetch the authenticated user's cards.